 The good news is that the God who defines sin also “desires all men to be saved” (1 Timothy 2:4).

-How can we know what is right?
+How can we know what is right and wrong in life?

 “But,” some will say, “different people worship different gods, and those gods have different standards.
 How can we know which one is right?”
 Believe it or not, the true God thought that was a fair question, and He didn’t leave us in the dark with no answer.

-God claims that He has the right to tell you and me how we should live our lives and what our standards should be.
+God claims that He has the right to tell you and me how we should live our lives and what our moral standards should be.

 But I have a mind and the ability to reason.
 What right does He have to tell me what I should and should not do?